Category: Philosophy Of Travel

 The Surprising Truth About Cycling Across A Continent

 Yesterday, Tim & Laura Moss went for a bike ride.
 They set off from Tim’s place near London and pedalled across the Surrey Hills for a few pleasant hours beneath glorious sunshine.
 In the evening, they stopped riding and pitched camp.
 This morning, they got up, had breakfast, and packed away their tent.
-(Or so I […] Continue reading →
+(Or so I assume.
+They might well be having a lie-in.)
+Imagine they’re now cycling back to Tim’s place.
+Some would call what they’ve done a #microadventure.
+Others, an S24O.
+Most of us wouldn’t bother with silly buzzwords and would just call it a bike ride with a… Continue reading →

 -